KimikaTeorikoa/OptimRotEduc/README.md

 In the notebooks, you will be requested to complete the other functions and explore their use in Hartree-Fock and Natural Orbital Functional (NOF) theory.
 The content is organized in folders:

-- Start with Hartree-Fock, where you will a) code the optimization algorithms and explore the effect of the step size and b) compare the convergency of the algorithms at their best step size.
+- Start with Hartree-Fock (HF folder), where you will a) code the optimization algorithms and explore the effect of the step size and b) compare the convergency of the algorithms at their best step size.

-- Follow with Natural Orbital Functional theory, where you can a) apply the optimization algorithms in a more complex landscape that includes electron correlation, and b) introduce the concept of a dynamic (scheduled) step size for improving convergency.
+- Follow with Natural Orbital Functional (NOF folder) theory, where you can a) apply the optimization algorithms in a more complex landscape that includes electron correlation, and b) introduce the concept of a dynamic (scheduled) step size for improving convergency.

 ## Ackownledgements